sjoblomj/feeder/README.md

 * globalsolarcouncil - Custom parser for the site globalsolarcouncil.org
 * gotheborg - Custom parser for the site gotheborg.se
 * isof - Custom parser for the site isof.se
+* railsweden - Custom parser for the site railsweden.lindholmen.se
 * shadowflare - Custom parser for the site sfsrealm.hopto.org
 * siedler25 - Custom parser for the site siedler25.org
 * staredit - Custom parser for the site staredit.net